SSRIs, or

 dosages at first until you find out how they influence your body and mind.

-Use one supplement at a time until you learn how it affects you.
+Use one supplement at a time to learn how it affects you.
 If you

 combine several supplements, you will not know which one is helping, and